Kakahuette400/Hedi_Lannoo_Test_technique_Laravel_Vue.js/README.md

     Admin - Keep the email of your administrator on your DBMS.
     User  - Keep A random email on your DBMS.
 (Except Admin :D ) Password : password

-## Documentation

-For more information about app utilisation, please refer to the documentation available in the directory project.